mras0/forth/README.md

     cmake ..
     cmake --build .

+To cross-compile for ARM (for debian install `gcc-arm-linux-gnueabihf` and `libc6-dev-armhf-cross`):

+    cmake -DCMAKE_TOOLCHAIN_FILE:PATH=../toolchain-arm.cmake ..

 The interpreter(s) read from standard input by default, but a filename can be supplied on the command line.